Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

     systemctl start docker

 ## Step:2- [Install Docker-compose]
-docker-compose is used for automation, we create automation file by using yaml language, docker-compose file must be in YAML language.
+docker-compose is use for Automation, we create Automation file by using yaml language, docker-compose file must be in YAML language.

+docker-compose.yml is standard file name for docker-compose file.

 - Following steps for installation: